mjbots/power_dist/docs/reference.md

 # A. Operation #

-This documentation refers to the most recent (r4.3b) version of the board.
+This documentation refers to the most recent (r4.5b) version of the board.  r4.3 versions are largely compatible with this as well.

 The power dist board provides pre-charging, energy monitoring, over-current protection, a soft power switch, and a power connector